Jack O' Lantern 2023 - Tracing the History of a Halloween Legend

 Here, it endures a grueling transformation: its top is severed, its guts scooped out with a spoon.

 But why does this happen?
 Why pumpkins, and not papayas or cherries?

 Video: Stingy Jack | The Jack-O'-Lantern Story

 Mythology Unleashed 08:00

-The symbol of Halloween par excellence is the grimacing hollowed out Jack O'Lantern
+The iconic symbol of Halloween is undoubtedly the menacingly hollowed-out Jack O'Lantern.

-This time he manages to negotiate a total acquittal.
-When Jack removes the cross from the tree, the helpful devil takes his leave, never to be seen again.
+This time, Jack secures complete absolution.
+When Jack erases the cross from the tree, the devil leaves, never to return.